If you’re shopping for a mid-range everyday computer in the $600 to $700 price-range, you’ve surely come across a few Asus VivoBooks options.

 Follow this link for updated configurations and their prices at the time you’re reading the article.

-The VivoBook S530 improves on last year’s popular VivoBook S510 and should be one of the best buys in its class of compact and affordable all-round computers in 2018.
+The VivoBook S530 improves on last year’s popular VivoBook S510 and should be one of the best buys in its class of compact and affordable all-around computers in 2018.

 Most of these changes are aesthetic though, with a new design and new color schemes, but with some functional updates as well, like the modern hardware, new keyboard, speakers and webcam.
 Nothing substantial has changed on the inside though, where the S530 still bundles a 42 Wh battery and a simplistic cooling solution, which keeps the S530UA variants at bay, but might struggle with the UX530UN builds where there’s also an Nvidia MX150 graphics to cool.
 There’s also the rather dim IPS panel that you’ll have to accept, as well as the fact that this year’s iteration is a bit heavier than the 2017 model, but still remains compact and light in its segment.